cokelaer/easydev/doc/source/index.rst

     >>> inv
     {1: 'a', 2: 'b'}

-The **swapdict** is just one functions amongst many others but belongs to the *simple* functions.
 Other functions such as the progress bar (:mod:`~easydev.progressbar`) are more complex and **easydev** should be very useful in speeding up development.
-Another example is
-the :func:`~easydev.tools.AttrDict` function: it makes the keys of a dictionary accessible as attributes.
+Another example is the :func:`~easydev.tools.AttrDict` function: it makes the keys of a dictionary accessible as attributes.
 Meaning that you can get or set the values quickly as
 follows: